top of page

 Camps and courses

 Moor Barton Wilding hosts a range of camps and courses throughout the year.
-While each of these programmes has a different emphasis or focus, all are concerned with the rewilding of the land and/or her humans.
-Some of the programmes and organisations at Moor Barton in 2023 include:
+While each of these programmes has a different emphasis or focus, all are concerned with the rewilding of the land and/or her humans in some way.
+Some of the programmes and organisations at Moor Barton in 2024 include:

 Call of the Wild